 There’s nothing like a blanket of fresh snow to make the world seem calm and magical.
 Am I right?
-Add in the gorgeous landscape the Pacific Northwest offers and how could you not want to have family photos taken amongst such beauty?
+Add in the gorgeous landscape the Pacific Northwest offers, how could you not want to have family photos in the snow?

 If your family loves the snow or to go on adventures together, a snowy family photo session is a perfect option for you.
 Using these five tips will ensure a fun experience for everyone while resulting in magical and gorgeous photos for you.

 Wear outfits that stand out from the snow.